 - Additional content that the instructor might add to the eText, such as links to other content; additional supplemental resources; and highlights, annotations, and study tips to guide engagement and learning in the course.

-- You will lose the opportunity to engage, interact, and collaborate with classmates and the instructor within the eText, which in some courses is factored into grading and could significantly impact your success.
+- The ability to engage, interact, and collaborate with classmates and the instructor within the eText, which in some courses is factored into grading and could significantly impact your success.

 - You risk falling behind in the course if alternate versions of the same materials are not acquired prior to the first day of the class.